Last reviewed on 22 August 2019 by Maria Yiangou, Registered Pharmacist in AXA PPP healthcare's Health at Hand team.

 Probiotics are microbial food supplements that help keep your digestive system healthy.
 Currently there is no recognised or definitive duration of use of probiotics, but it is noted that there is no evidence of harm caused by them.

 Evidence from randomised controlled trials suggests that probiotics are effective at relieving some of the symptoms in a variety of gastro-intestinal disorders.
-For example, in Irritable Bowel Syndrome, the use of probiotics is a valid discussion point between patient and doctor in the lifestyle and diet management.
+For example, in irritable bowel syndrome (IBS), the use of probiotics is a valid discussion point between patient and doctor when it comes to lifestyle and diet management.
 NICE guidance suggests people who are wishing to try probiotics are encouraged to select one brand and take it at the recommended dose for at least four weeks while monitoring the effect.
-However, there is insufficient evidence to recommend named bacteria or probiotic products.

 We hope this information is helpful.